-- The response must be in the form of a sentence, using an appropriate conjugated verb.
-The only exception to this is in French, where voici/voilà may be used in place of a verb.
-The same verb/grammatical structure may be repeated in more than one sentence, eg il y a/es gibt/hay plus different nouns. - Any sentence that is broadly relevant to the photo is given 2 marks.
+- The response must be in the form of a sentence, using an appropriate verb or stative verb.
+The same verb/grammatical structure may be repeated in more than one sentence, eg 这儿有...... plus different nouns or 他很...... plus different adjectives. - Any sentence that is broadly relevant to the photo is given 2 marks.
 For example, imagine that the photo is of a man in a café.
 The student writes, in the target language: It's a man.
 He's old (even if to your eyes he may not be - 'old' to a 16-year old may be different from your perception of 'old').
 He's a father (even if this is not apparent from the photo, it would potentially be true).
 He's a teacher (he could be, for all we know).

-- The first person of the verb is acceptable, for example: 'I am/we are playing tennis'. - There may be linguistic errors, but the message must be communicated without ambiguity.
+- The use of first person, second person or third person is acceptable, for example: 'you are playing football'. - There may be minor character writing errors, but the message must be communicated without ambiguity.